 The political crisis that broke out in the wake of the 2015 presidential election

 put Burundi in a downward spiral of conflict, economic hardship, food insecurity and disease.
 Since then, hundreds of thousands of people have fled to nearby countries such as Tanzania, Rwanda, Uganda and the Democratic Republic of Congo.
-The country also faces challenges due to climate change, which has forced hundreds of people to leave their homes in search of food and livelihoods.
+Currently, though, 83 per cent of the displaced population identified natural disasters as the main reason for leaving their homes, in search of food and livelihoods.

 Iraqi boys living in settlements for internally displaced people in Salah al-Din, Tikrit, Iraq.
 Photo: Shayan Nuradeen

 In November 2020, armed conflict broke out in the northern region of Ethiopia known as Tigray.
-As the fighting continues, hundreds of thousands of people are being forced to flee their homes, becoming internally displaced – about 2 million.
-Others are fleeing to nearby Sudan – about 60,000 people.
+As the fighting continues, hundreds of thousands of people are being forced to flee their homes.
+Currently, the UNHCR estimates 1.7 million displaced people from Tigray, more than half of whom are women and children.
+Others are fleeing to nearby Sudan – about 120,000 people.
 Tigray also hosts thousands of refugees from Eritrea.

 are in need of humanitarian assistance.
 The UNHCR reports that more than 3,000 people